Trustroots/trustroots/INSTALL-DOCKER.md

 - Keep an eye on console in case of compiling errors.
 - To read and debug emails, open [http://trustroots.maildev](http://trustroots.maildev) in your browser.
 Mails won't leave your Docker container unless you configure mailer settings from `config/env/local.js` to use e.g. [Mandrill](https://mandrillapp.com/) or [Gmail](https://support.google.com/a/answer/176600?hl=en).
 - To read and debug MongoDB use e.g. [Robomongo](https://robomongo.org/) to connect to your container's IP.
-- If you need to know running container IP's and names, you can run `sh scripts/docker/container-ips.sh`
 - [Read more](https://github.com/Trustroots/trustroots/wiki/Development)

 ### Upgrading